DeveloppeurPascal/DeveloppeurPascal/README.md

 And you have templates and starter kits that evolve according to my needs on other projects:

 * [DeveloppeurPascal/Delphi-Projects-Template](https://github.com/DeveloppeurPascal/Delphi-Projects-Template) : to have a “blank” code repository with basic files as for my code repositories
-* [DeveloppeurPascal/FMX-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/FMX-Tools-Starter-Kit) : to get a FireMonkey project starter kit supporting translations, styles, document management
+* (WIP) [DeveloppeurPascal/FMX-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/FMX-Tools-Starter-Kit) : to get a FireMonkey project starter kit supporting translations, styles, document management
 * [DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit) : to get a FireMonkey video game starter kit with real games as examples
+* (WIP) [DeveloppeurPascal/VCL-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/VCL-Tools-Starter-Kit) : to get a VCL project starter kit supporting translations, styles, document management

 Some projects are grouped into sub-modules of theme packs, of which [here's the list](https://github.com/DeveloppeurPascal?tab=repositories&q=pack&type=&language=&sort=).
 This can make it easier to find things or to [download all at once](https://github.com/DeveloppeurPascal/_AllProjects).